 As you probably already know, London is one of the biggest – and most expensive – cities in the world.
 Finding central accommodation within budget is a challenge for many students and expats coming to live in the city.
-If you want to be in the centre of all the action, then zone one is the place to be.
+If you want to be in the centre of all the action, then you need a Homestay in London zone 1.

 Where is Zone 1?

 London’s many boroughs are split up into zones according to the underground map.
 Zone one is central London, where all of the different tube lines meet.
 Because you would be living right next to the best transport links and the city’s main attractions, zone one is highly sought after – but it’s also the priciest zone to live in.

 Zone one includes areas such as Elephant & Castle, London Bridge, Waterloo, Marylebone and Edgware Road.
 Many people work and study in zone one, but it is also the most popular area for tourists to visit and the streets and transport networks are constantly busy.

 Tips to find Homestay in Zone 1

 If you’d really like to live in zone one here are some top tips for finding a homestay: